sindresorhus/globby/readme.md

 Respect ignore patterns in `.gitignore` files that apply to the globbed files.

+`globby` will include patterns in `.gitignore` files found in the current directory, subdirectories and in any parent directory up to where the `.git` directory is found or the root of the filesystem if none exists.

 ### globby.sync(patterns, options?)

 Returns `string[]` of matching paths.